makerdao/dss-flappers/README.md

 # Dss Flappers

-Implementantions of MakerDao surplus auctions, triggered on `vow.flap`.
+Implementations of MakerDao surplus auctions, triggered on `vow.flap`.
 The current featured Flapper is `FlapperUniV2`.

 ### FlapperUniV2